Rutaceae: Fossil history

+Zanthoxylum fossils have been found in rocks from the Eocene to the Pleistocene in regions including Europe and South China.

+Phylogeny

+Molecular phylogeny shows that the Rutaceae is deeply nested within the Sapindales.
+It is sister to the Meliaceae (mahogany family); the clade containing those two families is in turn sister to the Simaroubaceae (quassia family).
+On that analysis, the Rutaceae emerged some 100 mya in the Upper Cretaceous.

 Molecular methods have shown that only Aurantioideae can be clearly differentiated from other members of the family based on fruit.
 They have not supported the circumscriptions of Engler's three other main subfamilies.
 In 2012, Groppo et al. divided Rutaceae into only two subfamilies, retaining Cneoroideae but placing all the remaining genera in a greatly enlarged subfamily Rutoideae s.l.
 A 2014 classification by Morton and Telmer also retained Engler's Aurantioideae, but split the remaining Rutoideae s.l. into a smaller Rutoideae and a much larger Amyridoideae s.l., containing most of Engler's Rutoideae.
 Until 2021, molecular phylogenetic methods had only sampled between 20% and 40% of the genera of Rutaceae.
 A 2021 study by Appelhans et al. sampled almost 90% of the genera.
 The two main clades recognized by Groppo et al. in 2012 were upheld, but Morton and Telmer's Rutoideae was paraphyletic and their Amyridoideae was polyphyletic and did not include the type genus.
-Applehans et al. divided the family into six subfamilies, shown below in the cladogram produced in their study.
+Appelhans et al. divided the family into six subfamilies, shown below in the cladogram produced in their study.
 The large subfamily Zanthoxyloideae was shown to contain distinct clades, but the authors considered that a revised classification at the tribal level was not yet feasible at the time their paper was published.